SanjogMagar/Java-Code-/README.md

         Scanner A= new Scanner(System.in);

-# values for how many elements you want by users

         int values=10;
         int[] array= new int[10];

- # this loop for taken user-defined values .

         System.out.println("Enter The Array Value here : ");
         for (int i = 0; i < values; i++) {